Alhamin-Ibrahim/my-cdk-app/README.md

 aws s3 cp your-document.pdf s3://$BUCKET/your-document.pdf
 ```

 EventBridge automatically triggers the ingestion task.
 Wait ~60 seconds, then query the system.
+Or you can upload a file on the S3 bucket to trigger the EventBridge.

 ### 7. Query the API